PdxCodeGuild/Full-Stack-Day-Class/practice-connectfour.md

 After each move, print out a representation of the board.
 You can use `R` and `Y` to represent the pieces.

-Once all moves are done, also print out what player, if any, won.
+## Advanced

-You board should be represented as a class.
+* Once all moves are done, also print out what player, if any, won.